cloud-robot/cloud-robot.github.io/_posts/2021-11-17-pix4-xmaxx-hw.markdown

 - Taranis X7 and X8R

-### 1. Disassembly car
+### 1. Modifying the Truck

-xmaxx is a affordable platform to carry heavy equipment.
+The Traxxas X-Maxx is an affordable platform to carry heavy equipment, suitable for containing the other elements of the rover.
 ![](/img/in-post/xmaxx.jpg)

-We will install two layers of Plexiglas sheet to hold the pix4, xavier computer and camera kits.
+Two layers of Plexiglass are installed to hold the PIXHAWK 4, Xavier computer, and camera setup.

-The xmaxx ESC will be kept but the actual control wire will unplugged from original 2.4G receiver box and then connect to pix4 power board IO port pint 1 and 3.
+The X-Maxx's onboard ESC is kept but the actual control wire is rerouted from the original 2.4G receiver box to pins 1 and 3 on the PIXHAWK 4 power board IO port.

-### 2. Build bottom layer
+### 2. Building the bottom layer

-Need standoffs to hold the PVC board.
-The holes will reuse existing one.
-However the front two holes will need to give thread.
+Standoffs are used to hold the PVC board to existing holes on the X-Maxx chassis.
+However, two holes in the front need to be newly created and threaded.

 ![](/img/in-post/xmaxx-body-drill.jpg)

-### 3. Build top layer
+### 3. Building the top layer

-Create second platform to hold the camera set and also protect pix4 and computer.
-Here is how it looks like after finished
+The second platform is created to hold the camera setup and also to protect the PIXHAWK 4 and computer.
+The image below depicts the finished assembly.

 ![](/img/in-post/xmaxx-body.jpg)

-### 4. Wiring motor power
+### 4. Wiring the motors

-This is the standard wire diagram for pixhawk 4 to connect accessories.
+This is the standard wire diagram for accessories to be connected to the PIXHAWK 4.

 ![](/img/in-post/pixhawk4.jpg)

-The standard rover wire diagram is like this
+A standard wiring diagram for this rover is as follows.

 ![](/img/in-post/pix4-wire.png)

-As xmaxx has two battery combined to provide high voltage.
-The wires needs to be designed to match the PM07 power board.
+Since the X-Maxx requires a high voltage that is provided by  two batteries, the wires needs to be redesigned to accomodate the PM07 power board.

 ![](/img/in-post/xmaxx-wire.png)